• Skip to main content

 phone icon (602) 234-3700 Schedule an Appointment

-Phoenix Job Injury Attorney (Home) > Arizona's Worker's Compensation > Average Monthly Wage & How Workers’ Comp Benefits Are Calculated
+Phoenix Job Injury Attorney (Home) > Arizona's Worker's Compensation > How To Calculate Arizona Workers’ Comp Wage Loss Benefits

-When an employee is injured on the job in Arizona, the workers’ compensation system allows them to receive a certain percentage of their wages and full medical care coverage while they are unable to work.
-This is often referred to as indemnity, or wage loss, benefits.
+When an employee is injured on the job in Arizona, the workers’ compensation system allows them to receive full medical care coverage and a certain percentage of their wages while they’re unable to work.
+This is often referred to as indemnity or wage loss benefits.

 Upon learning this, you may now be asking: